EdPike365-Org/edpike365-blog/content/blog/gatsby-remark-stem/index.md

 <br>

 > EdPike365: \
 > Note 1: you must create a src/code-examples/ folder.
-Files for the folder are [here](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-remark/src/code-examples).\
+Contents are [here](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-remark/src/code-examples).\
-> Note 2: to get highlighting, see the ["Code and Syntax Highlighting with PrismJS"](#code-and-syntax) section above.
+> Note 2: to get highlighting, see the "Code and Syntax Highlighting with PrismJS" section above.

 You can embed the contents of existing files within your Markdown using the [`gatsby-remark-embed-snippet`][1111] with [`gatsby-remark-prismjs`][2222].